WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 ## Down-Sampling Code

-The downsampling strategy in the open source code is saved in folder [down-sampling-strategies].
+The downsampling strategies in the open-source code are presented in the folder [down-sampling-strategies].

-They are FPS, 3DEPS, RS, VFPS, UVS respectively.
+They are Farthest Point Sampling (FPS), 3D Edge-preserving Sampling (3DEPS), Random Sampling (RS), Voxelized Farthest Point Sampling (VFPS), and Uniformly Voxelized Sampling (UVS).

 ### 1. FPS

-FPS(Farthest Point Sampling) is a commonly used downsampling strategy.
+Farthest Point Sampling (FPS) is a simple and frequently used downsampling strategy.

 - The `FPS_Batch.py` is the entry codes for point set down-sampling.

 ### 2. 3DEPS

-3DEPS(3D Edge‑Preserving Sampling) is a downsampling strategy based on human sketching ideas.[[Paper](https://www.sciencedirect.com/science/article/pii/S0924271622000119)]
+3D Edge‑Preserving Sampling (3DEPS) is a downsampling strategy that draw inspiration from how a human do sketching.
+The principle of the strategy can be referred to: [[Paper](https://www.sciencedirect.com/science/article/pii/S0924271622000119)]

 - The `001批量保存植物边缘和中心部位(c++).cpp` is used to save plant edges and center points in batches respectively.
 - The `002将边缘部分和非边缘部分合并到4096+4096.py` is to merge the edge part and the non-edge part into 4096+4096.